MUON+: Towards More Effective Muon via One Additional Normalization Step for LLM Pre-training: Experiments

-To extend our evaluation beyond GPT architectures, we benchmark our proposed approach against AdamW and Muon by pre-training LLaMA-based language models.
-This validation is also conducted on the FineWeb dataset, spanning model capacities from 60M up to 1B parameters (architectural details are provided in Table~\ref{tab:llama_model_configs}).
+\paragraph{LLaMA Models.} To extend our evaluation beyond GPT architectures, we benchmark our proposed approach against AdamW and Muon by pre-training LLaMA-based language models.
+This validation is also conducted on the FineWeb dataset, spanning model capacities from 60M up to 7B parameters (architectural details are provided in Table~\ref{tab:llama_model_configs}).

-Based on the compute-optimal scaling guidelines established by \cite{hoffmann2022training}, we strictly pair model sizes with training token budgets: the 60M, 130M, 350M, and 1B parameter models are trained on 1.1B, 2.2B, 6.4B, and 13.1B tokens, respectively.
+Based on the compute-optimal scaling guidelines established by \cite{hoffmann2022training}, we strictly pair model sizes with training token budgets: the 60M, 130M, 350M, 1B, and 7B parameter models are trained on 1.1B, 2.2B, 6.4B, 13.1B, and 19.8B tokens, respectively.
 Across all configurations, we maintain a constant batch size of 512 and employ the LLaMA-2 tokenizer with a 32,000-token vocabulary.
 In line with the setup described in Section~\ref{exp:GPT_pretraining}, all experiments are executed using mixed precision on H100 and A100 GPUs.

-We sweep normalization directions under learning rates in \([0.005, 0.01, 0.02, 0.04, 0.06, 0.08]\) for all models in this section (see the analysis in Section~\ref{sec:ablation_norm_dir}).
-Due to computational constraints, we do not evaluate all normalization directions for the LLaMA-1B model.
-Instead, we only sweep the \textit{col-row} and \textit{row-col} variants across different learning rates based on the experiment results of smaller models.
-The best results are reported in Table~\ref{tab:llama_pretraining}.
+We sweep normalization directions over learning rates in \([0.005, 0.01, 0.02, 0.04, 0.06, 0.08]\) for all models in this section (Section~\ref{sec:ablation_norm_dir}), except LLaMA-1B and LLaMA-7B due to computational constraints.
+For LLaMA-1B, we sweep only the \textit{col-row} and \textit{row-col} variants.
+For LLaMA-7B, we use bfloat16 precision and the \textit{row-col} variant with a learning rate of \(0.01\).
+The results are reported in Table~\ref{tab:llama_pretraining}.
 Additional hyperparameter details are provided in Appendix~\ref{apx:hyperparameter}.
 Overall, as shown in Table~\ref{tab:llama_pretraining}, \textsc{Muon+} consistently outperforms the baselines, achieving the best overall performance across all evaluated scales.
+We also report mean ± standard deviation over 5 random seeds for the GPT-Base and LLaMA-350M models to assess the statistical robustness of MUON+ improvements (see Table~\ref{tab:var_bar}).